UKCloud/documentation/articles/other/other-ref-knowledge-template.md

 ---
-title: UKCloud Knowledge Centre article template | UKCloud Ltd
+title: UKCloud Knowledge Centre article template
 description: Provides a template to help when you're creating new UKCloud Knowledge Centre articles
 services: other
 author: Sue Highmoor